dazinator/CrmCross/README.md

-# A Portable implementation of the Dynamics CRM SDK
+# A Cross Platform Dynamics Crm SDK.

 [This NuGet package](https://www.nuget.org/packages/CrmCross/) allows you to Authenticate with, and use the Dynamics CRM Organisation Service from your Xamarin projects!